imanghafoori1/front-app/README.md

 ### Github Actions:
 - pint
-- laravel-microscope check
+- laravel-microscope checks
-- running tests and send coverage report to coveralls.io
+- running tests and sending coverage the report to coveralls.io

 ### Dev tools
 - Installed GrumPHP to run pint on every commit
 - Installed Laravel IDE-helper

 ### Bug fixes:
-- replace `env` calls with `config` calls to make config cache possible.
+- Replace `env` calls with `config` calls to make config cache possible.

 ### Suggestions:
 - Possibly use laravel-widgetize to cache and clean-up code.
+- Make the structure of the application modular and folder it around its features not type the type of classes.
+- Paginate index list.
+- Add more validation for user inputs.

 ### Tests:
 - Added a ton of tests, a little bit is still missing though.
-- Make structure of the application modular and folder it around it's features not type the type of classes.
-- Paginate index list.
-- Add more validation for user inputs.